HOW TO SPEND three DAYS IN ZION NATIONAL PARK WITH KIDS

 Please note that if you have reservations at the in-park Zion National Park Lodge, you will receive a red permit for your car that gives you access to drive into the park and to the lodge.

-The Town of Springdale has a free Shuttle bus that has nine stops in town and drops you off at the pedestrian/bike entrance for the park.
-From here, you walk a short distance and get on the Zion park shuttle to enter the park.
-We used the shuttle on our trip and it was very low stress and efficient and just steps from our hotel.
+The Town of Springdale has a free Shuttle bus that has nine stops in town that drops you off at the pedestrian/bike entrance for the park.
+From here, you walk a short distance and get on the Zion park shuttle bus to enter the park.
+We used the shuttle on our trip, and it was very low stress and efficient and just steps from our hotel.

 The Springdale Shuttle has two routes: